Contact Us Tel: 01227 751431 Find Us on Facebook

 • can solve problems by applying their mathematics to a variety of routine and non-routine problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering in seeking solutions.

-Mathematics is an interconnected subject in which pupils need to be able to move fluently between representations of mathematical ideas.
-The programmes of study are, by necessity, organised into apparently distinct domains, but pupils should make rich connections across mathematical ideas to develop fluency, mathematical reasoning and competence in solving increasingly sophisticated problems.
-They should also apply their mathematical knowledge to science and other subjects.
+We aim for children to be able to recognise that mathematics is an interconnected subject in which they need to be able to move fluently between representations of mathematical ideas.
+The programmes of study are, by necessity, organised into apparently distinct domains, but children need to make connections across mathematical ideas to develop fluency, mathematical reasoning and competence in solving increasingly sophisticated problems.
+We aim for children to also apply their mathematical knowledge to science and other subjects.

 With mathematics, the way children solve or ‘calculate’ a problem changes according to the number operation involved and its complexity.
-The methods/strategies these use get progressively more complicated.
-This is what we call ‘Progression in Calculation’ (PiC).
+The methods/strategies used get progressively more complicated as they move through the year groups.
+This is what we call ‘Progression in Calculation’ (PiC) and is followed across the school to ensure consistency.

 Rather than follow a specific scheme in order to deliver maths lessons, our highly skilled and experienced teaching staff use carefully sequenced long term plans to develop and enhance children’s maths skills.
 Using a wide variety of resources, this allows us to tailor each lesson to the needs of the individual pupils in the class, with the aim that all children, despite their confidence or ability, can be successful and reach their full potential.